Interested in pursuing a Masters in Finance in Ireland?

 A 1-year MSc in Quantitative Finance at UCD will equip you with the theoretical, mathematical, and computational skills needed to pursue a career in quantitative Finance.

 The course was awarded Risk Management Accreditation by the Professional Risk Managers International Association (PRMIA)

-To complete the programme, students must complete twelve core modules split across 2 semesters.
+To complete the program, students must complete twelve core modules split across 2 semesters.
 In the final sem, students can complete a research project or two option modules or, in a few cases, apply for a limited number of possible internships.